andre-ye/pub/_posts/2022-7-23-deconstruction.md

 - Organic // Technological.
 Haraway's *Cyborg Manifesto* reunderstands feminist politics by first inverting the precedence of the organic over the technological, then by introducing the concept of the cyborg as an image which both is organic and technological and is neither organic nor technological.
 The cyborg is the posthuman figure resulting form the deconsturction of the human.

 ## Consequences and Risks
+- What is the value of deconstruction?
+- Deconstruction opens up the possibility of thinking differently and to make a difference?
+- Fight the power: the principle of noncontradiction is fundamental.
+However, logical oppositions are prejudicial; they are not neutral; they institute difference.
+Deconstruction offers us a way to think critically about those on the deprivileged side of the logical binary and to recognize the existence of the binary itself.
+- Deconstruction is site-specific; there is no one deconstruction.
+- Deconstruction deconstructs Eurocentrism and phallagocentrism.
+- Although it is often accused of doing so, deconstruction never leads to relativism or indeterminism.
+- "There is nothing outsdie the text" - All reality has the structure of a differential trace, one cannot experience or refer to the "real" except from and in an interpretative experience.
+- Communicating deconstruction puts a strain on language.
+This part and parcel of deconstruction, given that language is a structuralist premise of differences.
+- Deconstructionist interventions always risk appropriation and incorporation into binary logics.
+- The work of deconstruction is never finished due to the eternal possibility of reincorporation.

+> Deconstruction does not provide solutions to existing problems.
+It seeks to deomntrate how the very way we conceive of and talk about a problem is already a problem.